-In order to develop a comprehensive understanding of risks and opportunities that are material to our business, we engage with a diverse set of stakeholders to assess the materiality of sustainability-specific issues.
+In order to identify emerging issues on an ongoing basis, and assess whether there are any associated risks or opportunities that are potentially material to our business, we engage with a diverse set of stakeholders.
 Our targeted stakeholder-engagement process includes employees, customers, investors, supply chain partners and relevant governmental and non-governmental bodies/organizations.